What to do if your gas is disconnected

 Getting disconnected can be extremely stressful and a major disruption in your daily life.

-Our guide explains the access requirements for reconnection and the time frame in which an agreed reconnection must be carried out by the distributor.
+Our guide explains the access requirements for reconnection and the time frame in which an agreed reconnection must be carried out.

-Even if you have spoken to your retailer prior to the disconnection, you must contact them again to discuss what is now required to enable reconnection.
+Even if you have spoken to your supplier prior to the disconnection, you must contact them again to discuss what is now required to arrange reconnection.